PhilippLgh/JSDataViews/README.md

 ###Virtual Instances

 Virtual Instances are objects which are self-computed at runtime.
 They are lazy initialized, i.e. they only represent data when they are accessed.
-More information can be found on [my blog](http://www.bitcrunch.de/virtual-instances-in-javascript-with-proxy-api-jsdataviews/)
+More information can be found on <a href="http://www.bitcrunch.de/virtual-instances-in-javascript-with-proxy-api-jsdataviews/" target="_blank">this blog</a>

 ###Selector Properties